Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 The U.S. Department of Education and the University require Campus Security Authorities (CSAs) to support compliance with the Clery Act by performing the following duties:

-• CSAs are required to report all Clery offenses to the Campus Safety & Security Department within two business days or as soon as the Campus Security Authority identifies the act to be a CLERY offense.
+• CSAs are required to report all Clery offenses to the Campus Safety & Security Department within two business days or as soon as the Campus Security Authority identifies the act to be a Clery offense.

 • CSAs are only required to report Clery offenses that occur on University property.